wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/docs/source/index.rst

-Welcome to the documentation of Benchmarking Structural Inference Methods for Interacting Dynamical Systems!
+Welcome to the documentation of StructInf!
 ============================================================================================================

 Gonna change this index.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::